bee-san/diss/Submit/LessonMarkDown.md

 * Play with the learning rate
 * Play with the gamma rate

-Try to find the most optimal settings which results in the most optimal agent.
+Try to find the most optimal settings which result in the most optimal agent.
 Often, we would program a computer to automatically find the most optimal settings.
-But it is possible to deduct and use logic to workout roughly what the most optinal settings are.
+But it is possible to deduct and use logic to work out roughly what the most optimal settings are.

 Google things you don't understand such as "learning rate" or "gamma q learning" to get the answers you're looking for.